Application Requirements for the Undergraduate Research Program

 — Duquesne University Students: Letters of recommendation must be requested by Thursday, January 15, 2015

 — External Students: Letters of recommendation must be received by Sunday, February 1, 2015

 Resumes should be one page in length.
 You will upload your resume when you complete the online application.

 STATEMENT OF GOALS

 The statement of goals should be no longer than one page, single spaced.
 Include your reasons for wanting to do research, how you feel this program will benefit you, and a short list of faculty whose research interests you.
 See Science Faculty for a faculty listing by department.
 If you are currently working on a research project, please limit the description of the project to one paragraph.
 Statements are very important to the selection process.
+If you are applying to be a part of the Pain Undergraduate Research Experience (PURE) please describe the connection of your research to the field of pain.
 You will upload your Statement of Goals when you complete the online application.

 Letters of Recommendation, Resume, and Statement of Goals

 If, for any reason, you are unable to upload your materials via the online application, you may email the two letters of recommendation, resume, and statement of goals to firstname.lastname@example.org.